gatsbyjs/gatsby/docs/docs/recipes.md

 #### Prerequisites

 - A [Gatsby site](/docs/quick-start/) with an index page component
-- [gatsby-plugin-styled-components, styled-components, and babel-plugin-styled-components](/packages/gatsby-plugin-styled-components/) installed in `package.json`
+- [`gatsby-plugin-styled-components`, styled-components, and babel-plugin-styled-components](/packages/gatsby-plugin-styled-components/) installed in `package.json`

 #### Directions